nickpoz97/automated-insulin-pump/README.md

 * Ending
 	* Display should indicate to user the status

+### Sugar level is dangerously high (hyperglycemia)
+* Initial hypothesis
+	* sugar level is very high
+* Normal flow
+	* controller uses pump to inject enough insulin so it stops sugar rising and quickly lowers sugar level
+* Bad Situation
+	* there is not enough insulin, so user must fill the reservoir with at least the amount indicated
+	* once reservoir is refilled, everything should return to normal flow
+* Ending
+	* Display should indicate that sugar level is going down

 ## General Design
 * This software is designed to be an abstraction of a real time embedded system that runs in polling mode with an infinite loop.
 * Since it runs on a general purpose operating sysem, it doesn' t rely on time, but instead it is designed to be executed on a simulated environment where blood is an object that represents an *abstract model* of real blood.